martincarapia/SDEV265/README.md

 Risk-it Ralph is a Discord Bot that aims to bring more fun, excitement, and friendly competition to your Discord server!

-Although in the early stages of development and without any code scripted yet, this project will offer a variety of gambling-type and casino-style games.
+This project will offer a variety of gambling-type and casino-style games.
 It will allow users to bet, wager, win, and lose virtual currency in a safe, non-harmful, and family-friendly way.

 This project, centered around the Python programming language, will feature the following: